-This section describes how to restore the original factory contents to the flash memory device on the transceiver signal integrity development board.
-Make sure you have the Nios II EDS installed, and perform the following instructions:
+This section describes how to restore the original factory contents to the flash memory device on the development board.
+Make sure you have the Nios II EDS installed, and perform the following steps:

-- 1. Set the board switches to the factory default settings described in "Factory Default Switch Settings" on page 4-2. - 2.
+- 1. Set the board switches to the factory default settings described in "Factory Default Switch Jumper Settings" on page 4-2. - 2.
 Launch the Quartus II Programmer to configure the FPGA with a .sof capable of flash programming.
-Refer to "Configuring the FPGA Using the Quartus II Programmer" on page 6-22 for more information. - Click Add File and select install dir>\kits\stratixVGX_5sgxea7nf40_si\factory_recovery\s5gxea7_si_bup.sof. - 4.
+Refer to "Configuring the FPGA Using the Quartus II Programmer" on page 6-23 for more information. - 3.
+Click Add File and select <install dir>\kits\stratixVGT_5sgtea7_si\factory_recovery\s5gtea7_si_bup.sof. - 4.
 Turn on the Program/Configure option for the added file. - 5.
 Click Start to download the selected configuration file to the FPGA.
 Configuration is complete when the progress bar reaches 100%.
-The FACTORY_IMAGE LED (D10) illuminates, indicating that the flash device is ready for programming. - 6.
-On the Windows Start menu, click All Programs > Altera > Nios II EDS > Nios II Command Shell. - 7.
-In the Nios II command shell, navigate to the <install dir>\kits\stratixVGX_5sgxea7nf40_si\factory_recovery directory and type the following command to run the restore script:
+The FACTORY_IMAGE LED (D10) illuminates, indicating that the flash device is ready for programming. - On the Windows Start menu, click All Programs > Altera > Nios II EDS > Nios II Command Shell. - 7.
+In the Nios II command shell, navigate to the <install dir>\kits\stratixVGT_5sgtea7_si\factory_recovery directory and type the following command to run the restore script: